01 Swimming with the Invertebrates

 She did not rest.

 She spent the evening fantasizing about reprogramming a battalion of slight, industrial robots to dismantle all of her uncle’s mega-projects.
-She knew that dismantling even one project would be daunting; but she also knew that robots were persistent and if convinced of the morality of a path would follow it to its conclusion.
+She knew that dismantling even one project would be daunting; but she also knew that robots were persistent and if convinced of the morality of a controversial path of action, would follow it to its conclusion.
+She need only convince one and …

 “Sort of.”
 He smiled sheepishly.